-Today, Erin from Eat Real Stay Sane is sharing a fabulous recipe for Homemade Alcohol-free Vanilla Extract.
+Today we're sharing a fabulous recipe for Homemade Alcohol-free Vanilla Extract.

 Most vanilla extracts on the market, and more homemade vanilla extract recipes call for alcohol.
 So why alcohol-free?

 There are a number of reasons why you might want an alcohol-free vanilla extract recipe.